DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/editing/editing.md

 ---
 ---
 ##### shortDescription
-Specifies which editing operations an end-user can perform on appointments.
+Specifies which editing operations a user can perform on appointments.

 ---